chrizneko/acroreadsuse15/README.md

 ## How to use
 - Fulfill the prerequisite above
-- Because of github can't handle file larger than 25MB, download the bundled appimage from my drive here --> https://drive.google.com/file/d/1bQbnmi65LBI4CkioxnakPPkAgLdAaUFq
+- Because of github can't handle file larger than 25MB, so for now I uploaded the file into my drive.
+Download here --> https://drive.google.com/file/d/1bQbnmi65LBI4CkioxnakPPkAgLdAaUFq
 - Right click on the downloaded AppImage file --> Properties --> Permissions --> check "Is executable" --> OK or you can simply chmod +x the file
 - Run it by clicking it (or by using cli).
 Be patient, the first time loading it is a bit slow.
 - Enjoy!

 ## How to compile yourself
-You can compile appimage on your own.
+You can compile appimage on your own (in case having doubt running something suspicious from me).
 This is my step doing it:
 - Download from latest release https://github.com/chrizneko/acroreadsuse15/releases/latest and extract it, copy the content to /home/user/acroreadsuse/
 - Download adobe reader source from http://ftp.adobe.com/pub/adobe/reader/unix/9.x/9.5.5/enu/AdbeRdr9.5.5-1_i486linux_enu.tar.bz2 and extract it
 - Copy the COMMON.TAR and ILINXR.TAR to /home/user/acroreadsuse/